nickdrummond/star-wars-ontology/readme.md

 * Can we easily query/infer a timeline for a given character?
   * we can clearly query for the events, but how do we put them in some order?

+* If we want to get the events and subevents for a character, we either query this or we have a subchain (the subchain is great as it brings the named events in to the inferred props but what is the cost?)

+    included o participant -> participant

 * Check all events have dates and are not orphaned - see Sparql test

 * Series